-When you picture the perfect medieval town, you likely picture a place just like Dubrovnik.
-It’s got the narrow streets paved with stone and centuries-old buildings in varying states of restoration or decay simply give Dubrovnik a look and feel like no other city in the world.
+When you picture the perfect medieval town, it’ll likely look just like Dubrovnik.
+The narrow streets paved with stone and centuries-old buildings in varying states of restoration or decay simply give Dubrovnik a look and feel like no other city in the world.

-Between the historic sites, you’ll also find quaint little cafes with wrought-iron outdoor seating, local markets, and five-star hotels.
-The ancient landmarks and comfortable amenities draw tourists from all over to this seaside city that’s one of the top travel destinations in Croatia.
+Between the historic sites, you’ll find quaint little cafes with wrought-iron outdoor seating, local markets, and five-star hotels.
+The ancient landmarks and comfortable amenities draw tourists from all over the world to this seaside city that’s one of the top travel destinations in Croatia.

 Need help getting around the city?
-Make sure you see the best sights with this complete 1-day Dubrovnik itinerary.
+See all the best sights on a time crunch with this complete 1-day Dubrovnik itinerary…

 What to do in Dubrovnik in 24 hours: A complete 1-day itinerary

 While 24 hours in Dubrovnik may not seem like a long trip, it’s still plenty of time to check out the most important historic landmarks and enjoy the scenic views.

 Enter Old Town through the historic city gates